 Nivolumab is the generic name of the immunotherapy drug Opdivo, manufactured by Bristol-Myers Squibb.
 It works with your immune system’s T cells to recognize and attack cancer cells.
 It is FDA approved to treat non-small cell lung cancer but is also used as an off-label treatment for mesothelioma.

-The U.S. Food and Drug Administration (FDA) in 2015 approved Opdivo as the first immunotherapy drug for use as a second-line treatment for advanced non-small cell lung cancer (NSCLC).
+The U.S. Food and Drug Administration (FDA) in 2015 approved Opdivo as the first immunotherapy drug and second-line treatment for advanced non-small cell lung cancer (NSCLC).

 Prior to FDA approval, two phase III clinical trials showed Opdivo significantly improved survival for NSCLC patients previously treated with platinum-based chemotherapy.